nodepy/nodepy/README.md

 - remove `"postinstall"` field from the manifest specification (backwards incompatible)
 - add `"dev-dependencies"` and `"dev-python-dependencies"` fields to manifest
+- add `ppym run <script>` command
+- all commands that are based on information provided in `package.json` now search for it in parent-directories, thus you can now use `ppym run`, `ppym dist`, `ppym publish` etc. from sub-directories in your project

 ### v0.0.8